retsyx/amity/README.md

 ### Standby

 In standby, 1 of 5 activities can be started.
 On a Gen 2 remote, the 5 activities are assigned to the select, and directional buttons - select, up, right, down, left.
-Note the order listed here matches the order of activities as specified in `config.yaml`.
+Note the order listed here matches the order of activities as specified in Activities configuration tab.
 The select button starts the first activity, up the second, right the third, and so on.
 On a Gen 1 remote, there are no directional keys.
 Instead, press the touchpad (making a click) on the part of the touchpad that corresponds to the direction.
 Press the center for the first activity, towards the top of the touchpad for the second activity, towards the right for the third activity, and so on.

 On a Gen 2 remote, pressing the power button will send a standby signal to all devices.
 This is useful, if a device is on when it shouldn't be.
 Gen 1 remotes don't have a power button.
 Instead, use a triple tap (not press) on the touchpad to signal a power button press.